Mygod/VPNHotspot/README.md

 Installing as system app also has the side benefit of launching root daemon less frequently due to having privileged permissions listed below.

+* `android.permission.CONNECTIVITY_USE_RESTRICTED_NETWORKS` (without this permission, a permanent change is made to the global settings instead)
 * `android.permission.LOCAL_MAC_ADDRESS`
 * `android.permission.MANAGE_USB`
 * `android.permission.OVERRIDE_WIFI_CONFIG`